-\Caution should be exercised when summing the regional or age figures as the sum of these will not equal the England total.
-This is due to individuals vaccinated in England who have a registered address in Scotland or Wales or where their address is unknown.
-There were also vaccinations where the individual had an unknown region and age group or where age is less than 5 years old.
+Caution should be exercised when summing the age figures as the sum of these will not equal the England total.
+This is due to individuals vaccinated in England where the individual had an unknown age

 From 18 November 2021 (week 46 2021) UKHSA started to report on those in the population with at least 3 doses of COVID-19 vaccine.
 These figures count the number of doses a person has had in chronological order and includes vaccinations given before the start of the programme where data is available to provide a more complete record of the population coverage estimates.